 The endocannabinoid system appears to play an important role in responses to stress and anxiety.
 The two primary active ingredients of marijuana, THC and CBD, appear to have differing effects with regard to anxiety.
 Pure THC appears to decrease anxiety at lower doses and increase anxiety at higher doses.
 On the other hand, pure CBD appears to decrease anxiety at all doses that have been tested.
 In addition, there appears to be tolerance to these effects over a short period of time with regular use.
 The key to effective use, based on anecdotal evidence and patient studies, appears to be moderating dosage and length of use.
 This is true not just for marijuana but for most medications.
 Testing dose by trial and length of time by taking tolerance breaks from medical marijuana, would be something the patient and doctor would need to adjust in order to achieve optimal effects.

-If you feel you might have tendencies towards an anxiety disorder, please click the button to take the assessment.
-If your assessment results in a high score, you should work with a health care provider to choose the best treatment for you.
+If you feel you might have tendencies towards an anxiety disorder or you received a high score on your Beck assessment, you should work with a healthcare provider to choose the best treatment for you.
 You can get started with an evaluation from The Healing Clinics to see if Medical Marijuana might be a good fit for you.
-Click the button to take the assessment and make the first step!
+Click the button to take the first step in your healing journey!